Jamie Stott: Club career

 Jamie is an academy graduate, having been at Oldham Athletic since the age of nine.
 He has had numerous loans spells at non-league clubs in the North-West of England, including two spells at Stockport County, where he has won young player of the season awards.
 In the 2019/20 season Jamie was looking to secure a first team spot in the Stockport squad after winning the league with them in 2019.

 In August 2021, Stott returned to National League North side AFC Fylde on loan for the season.

 Stott was released by Stockport following promotion to the Football League in the 2021–22 season, signing for FC Halifax Town in June 2022.

+Stott was one of 15 free agents that signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.

+On 29 July 2025, Stott joined League of Ireland Premier Division club Derry City on an 18 month contract.